-1: The student contacts their Human Resources regarding the terms related to their company’s reimbursement benefits.
+1: The student contacts their Human Resources regarding the terms related to their company's reimbursement benefits.
 For example, some companies will not pay tuition if the student receives below a grade of C. The student is responsible to pay any amount that the company does not pay.
 The company policy must include the annual maximum dollar amount and/or number of credits that qualify for reimbursement.
-The company will not be accepted as an editable word document or any other editable format.
+For new students, the company must cover 100% of semester's expenses for approval.
+For returning students, the company must cover a minimum of 75% of semester's expenses for approval.
+It is at Liberty University's discretion to make approvals for each student.
+Students may be required to complete additional steps to be approved for the DCTA program.
+The company policy will not be accepted as an editable word document or any other editable format.
 A locked PDF format is preferred.

 (Note: Submitting request will require additional information.)

 5: The remaining balance will be drafted approximately 30 days after the semester ends from the same account provided during Financial Check-In.
 The date of the draft will be determined by student when completing Financial Check-In.

 Note: A 30-day period is provided to students after the course(s) is completed to allow time for grades to be submitted to the employer and arrange for tuition reimbursement.
 However, it is the student’s responsibility to obtain official grades from Liberty University (if required) as they will not be automatically sent.
 The student is responsible for paying the 1% automatic draft authorized in Financial Check-In and communicating to Liberty University, if there are any problems.